victorgarciaesgi/nuxt-typed-router/README.md

 # Usage with `useTypedRouter` hook

 `useTypedRouter` is an exported composable from nuxt-typed-router.
-It contains a clone of `vue-router` but with stritly typed route names and params type-check
+It contains a clone of `vue-router` but with strictly typed route names and params type-check

 ```vue
 <script lang="ts">